dolphindb/Tutorials_EN/streaming_tutorial.md

 #### 4.3.1 ThreadedClient

-Each time the streaming table publishes new messages, a single thread acquires and processes the messages.
+Each time the stream table publishes new messages, a single thread acquires and processes the messages.

 1. Create an instance of ThreadedClient
 ```